 What are cookies?

-Cookies are small files that are stored on your computer/device to remember your preferences while surfing the internet.
+Cookies are small text files that are stored on your computer/device to remember your preferences while surfing the internet.

 Cookies will never store personal data, such as your name, address, age or other characteristics.
 Only your preferences and interests related to your surfing behaviour will be stored.